 The Secret is Productivity

-Since the 1960s farmland productivity has nearly tripled.
-What does that mean?
-It means that the same acre of land produces three times as much corn as it did in 1960.
+Since the 1960s, farmland productivity has nearly tripled.
+That means that the same acre of land produces three times as much corn as it did in 1960.
 If corn prices stayed the same and never changed, the production value of your land would increase by roughly 2% a year.
-Those increases in productivity are the results of research and investment from seed companies, equipment manufacturers, and universities and as a landowner you benefit from those gains in productivity without having to spend a dime.
+Those increases in productivity are the results of research and investment from seed companies, equipment manufacturers and universities, and as a landowner, you benefit from those gains in productivity without having to spend a dime.
 That’s like owning a multi-unit building that grows a new unit every year without any additional investment.
 That’s a pretty good deal.

 So farmland is producing more with roughly the same investment as 60 years ago.
 This is one reason why food prices (and corn prices) have remained so low overtime.
-The land produces more ensuring that supply keeps up with demand keeping prices low.
-However, should farmland productivity stop going up that means that supply will no longer be able to keep up with demand and food prices will rise, which in turn will cause the value of farmland to rise as well.
-No matter what happens farmland’s value goes up.
+The land produces more, ensuring that supply keeps up with demand, keeping prices low.
+However, should farmland productivity stop going up, that means that supply will no longer be able to keep up with demand, and food prices will rise.
+This, in turn, will cause the value of farmland to rise as well.
+No matter what happens, farmland’s value goes up.

 Historical returns from farmland have outpaced many other more popular investments like the S&P 500, Nasdaq, Gold, and multi-unit real estate.
 Gains in productivity play a role in driving the value of farmland, as well as higher rents.
-However, for your farmland to perform you need to treat it like an investment, which means making sure you are receiving fair market rent and that the nutrients that are removed form the soil are put back in maintaining the asset for the future.
+However, for your farmland to perform, you need to treat it like an investment.
+This means making sure you are receiving fair market rent and that the nutrients that are removed form the soil are put back in, maintaining the asset for the future.
 Fortunately, Tillable makes it easier than ever to manage your farmland and get the returns you deserve.